wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/wormhole-local-validator.md

 You will need Docker running in order to set up WLV.
 If you're on desktop, [Docker Desktop](https://docs.docker.com/get-docker/) is generally the best choice, though [Docker Engine](https://docs.docker.com/engine/) works fine too.

 From there, you just need nodes for the blockchains you're interested in developing on.
-There is code to spin up EVM and Solana local validators included in the WLV project repo, as well as scripts to deploy the necessary Wormhole contracts to your local instances.
+Included in the tool are EVM and Solana local validators, as well as scripts to deploy the necessary Wormhole contracts to your local instances.

 Further information can be found in the project's [README](https://github.com/wormhole-foundation/xdapp-book/blob/main/projects/wormhole-local-validator/README.md).

-## Troubleshooting

-Q: Anvil isn't working

-- While Foundry's 'forge' tool is the generally recommended tool for EVM contract compilation, Anvil isn't currently compatible with guardiand.
-Anvil reports block headers in a way which is non-compliant with go-ethereum, which means the guardian node can't correctly read anvil headers.

-# Wormhole Local Validator

-The Wormhole Local Validator is available [here](https://github.com/wormhole-foundation/xdapp-book/tree/main/projects/wormhole-local-validator).
-Along with the Wormhole Local Validator, this also contains code to spin up EVM and Solana local validators, as well as deployment code to add Wormhole contracts to those new chains.

 ## Dependencies